 Who needs an IT solution when you can have spreadsheets?

-Everyone in any organization just love spreadsheets; from the office clerk to the CEO.
-Because they’re so easy to use (not to mention they’re a staple in office computers), people employ them for processing numbers and as an all-around tool for planning, forecasting, reporting, complex modeling, market data analysis, and so on.
+Everyone in any organisation just love spreadsheets; from the office clerk to the CEO.
+Because they’re so easy to use (not to mention they’re a staple in office computers), people employ them for processing numbers and as an all-around tool for planning, forecasting, reporting, complex modelling, market data analysis, and so on.
 They make such tasks faster and easier.
 Really?

 You probably haven’t heard of spreadsheet hell